xrootd/howto/docs/SummaryMonDashboard/README.md

 Now you are ready to go to your Grafana to create a monitoring dashboard.
 An example Grafana query of InfluxDB can be like this:
 ```
-SELECT mean("ibytes")  / 1024 FROM "xrootd" WHERE ("instance"::tag = 'atlas') AND $timeFilter GROUP BY time($__interval) fill(null)
+SELECT non_negative_derivative(mean("ibytes"), 1s) FROM "xrootd" WHERE ("instance"::tag = 'atlas') AND $timeFilter GROUP BY time($__interval)
 ```

 In this setup, the data collection frequency is determined by the `xrd.report ... every 60s ...` setting in the Xrootd config file.
-If the frequency is low, you may want to check `collect null values` box when you create your Grafana dashboard (under `Graph Style` at the right panel).
+Multiply Xrootd instances can send the summary monitoring info to the same receiver process.